sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 The Sourcegraph chart is highly customizable to support a wide range of environments.
 Please review the default values from [values.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/values.yaml) and all [supported options](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph#configuration-options).
 Customizations can be applied using an override file.
 Using an override file allows customizations to persist through upgrades without needing to manage merge conflicts.

-To customize configuration settings with an override file, create an empty yaml file (e.g. `override.yaml`) and configure overrides.
+To customize configuration settings with an override file, create an empty yaml file (e.g. `override.yaml`) to get started.

 > WARNING: __DO NOT__ copy the [default values file](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/values.yaml) as a boilerplate for your override file.
 You risk having outdated values during upgrades.